 When a senior loved one can finally retire, it can be emotionally gratifying.
 For many seniors, the newfound freedom afforded to them by retirement is an opportunity to think about and start making significant, positive life changes — and key among them is making a move.
 So, helping the loved one who’s made such a difference in your life purchase a home somewhere new can be an exciting and satisfying experience.

-Read on to learn more about what living abroad may mean for your loved one, and how these factors will form the foundation for a new life for them.
+Read on to learn the best places for Americans to retire abroad, what living abroad may mean for your loved one, and how these factors will form the foundation for a new life for them.

 International Retirement: Tips for Getting Started

-Moving internationally for retirement is a huge commitment, and doing it the right way takes a lot of thought and care.
+Moving internationally for retirement is a huge commitment, and finding the best places to retire abroad takes a lot of thought and care.
 Here’s how to get started:

 Evaluate Expectations